Beauty–thinking about

 - Do beautiful objects elicit certain emotions or thoughts?

-- Do they confirm certain cultural icons or ideal standards?
+- Do beautiful objects confirm certain cultural icons or ideal standards?
 (But how do those emerge or are chosen?)

-- Are the personal and idiosyncratic associations enough to warrant the attribution?
+- Are the personal and idiosyncratic associations of each of us enough to warrant the attribution?

 We also tend to limit beauty to human faces or art, and possibly nature.
 But what do those all have in common?